 Iurii Iushkevich

-Iurii Iushkevich has performed at renowned music centres, including Carnegie Hall, the Leipzig Opera and the St Petersburg Philharmonic as well as the Main Auditorium of the Moscow Conservatory, the State Academic Capella St Petersburg and the Moscow Philharmonic.
-In 2018 he received a scholarship from the Lyra Foundation in Zurich, appearing as a soloist in concerts with the Bavarian Philharmonic Orchestra at the Cuvilliés Theatre in Munich, at the Theater im Kurhaus in Freudenstadt and at the Abbey Concerts St Blasien in Baden-Württemberg.
+As a bursary-holder of the Lyra Foundation in Zurich, he performed as a soloist in 2018 in concerts with the Bayerische Philharmonie at the Cuvilliés Theatre in Munich, at the Theater im Kurhaus in Freudenstadt and at the Cathedral Concerts St Blasien in Baden-Württemberg.

 read more collapse